Hi! Welcome to my maiden blog post. Given the obligatory “everybody who has completed the OSCP will write their own review about it”, here’s mine.

 For anyone who may not be well versed, OSCP is the Offensive Security Certified Professional certification, which, unlike other security certifications like CEH/CISSP, focuses more on practical skills.
 The certification comprises of the Penetration Testing with Kali Linux (PWK) course, and the final 24-hour practical exam.

 Firstly, let me start off with a little self-introduction.
-I graduated with a Diploma in Network Systems & Security from Ngee Ann Polytechnic.
+I graduated with a Diploma in Network Systems & Security from Ngee Ann Polytechnic in Singapore.
 During my time in school, I chose to specialise in advanced networks instead of security, and thus, only had surface-level knowledge on security concepts and practically no penetration testing or practical security knowledge.
 Though my primary “forte” was in networking, having acquired the CCNA and JNCIA certifications… having run my own hosting company in the past, I was somewhat proficient in Linux and Windows systems administration as well.

 Labs and Exercises

 I purchased the 90-days Lab access in late February, and the course was scheduled to start on 10th of March.
 There were many “tactics” that people who have completed the course have documented, so I won’t go into a deep dive about how I did mine personally.
 However, I did find the course exercises to be somewhat of a chore, which I was not too keen on completing.
 While a total of 10+ unique lab machine “full root” and full course exercise completion would have given an additional 5 marks on the final OSCP exam, it was also required that the answers to the course exercises would all have to be correct.
 Given my experience with academia, I instead strove to understand the exercises, what they sought to introduce and how I could use the content in the exercises when the time came up.